 Prediabetes is a warning of Type 2 diabetes.
-It means your blood sugar levels are elevated but not enough to be Type 2 diabetes.
-There are lifestyle changes you can make to manage or reverse prediabetes, like getting more physical activity and adjusting eating patterns and habits.
+It means your blood sugar (glucose) levels are elevated but not enough to be Type 2 diabetes.
+Changing your lifestyle habits can help you manage or reverse prediabetes.
+These include moving your body more and adjusting eating patterns.

 Advertisement